Words by: John Gordon

-A walker's kit list will include baselayers (Merino will stay whiff-free over many days of walking and camping when compared to synthetic materials), a mid-layer top or jacket (softshell or windstopper), a high quality waterproof jacket and trousers, several pairs of walking socks, hat and gloves.
+A walker's kit list will already include baselayers (Merino will stay whiff-free over many days of walking and camping when compared to synthetic materials), a mid-layer top or jacket (softshell or windstopper), a high-quality waterproof jacket and trousers, several pairs of walking socks, hat and gloves.

 As well as a map and compass it's a good idea to take a mobile phone, portable phone charger and GPS gadget.
 Nights can be chilly even in the summer in the UK so an insulated jacket stuffed into the bottom of your rucksack, inside a dry bag, will be a bonus on a wild camping trip.

-In general the more you pay the lighter and better designed the tent will be.
+In general, the more you pay, the lighter and better designed the tent will be.
 This is because lightweight fabrics that are also strong will tend to be pricier.
-A tent that can withstand tough weather conditions will need to be more cleverly designed.

 Backpacking tents will be one or two-man and usually of the low-profile, outer-and-inner-pitched-together design with two or three colour-coded foldable poles and a bag of lightweight pegs.